goochjs/goochjs.github.io/_posts/2017-06-12-peak-district-hathersage-castleton-edale-hadfield.md

   credit: Jeremy Gooch
 ---

 The Peak District is split into two distinct areas - white and dark.
-The first weekend linear walk I did several years earlier was along [the Limestone Way] in the White Peak area.
+The first weekend linear walk I did several years earlier was along the [Limestone Way] in the White Peak area.
 It was lovely to return to Derbyshire in order to cover some of the best walking routes across the more northerly and wilder Dark Peak.

 The first two days of the route were arguably a little bit less than linear; the distance between start and finish each day as the crow flies being much less than the miles under foot.
 We went from Hathersage along Stanage Edge then onto Castleton on one day and then around the horseshoe at the end of the Edale valley the next day.
 The third day followed the first section of the Pennine Way, albeit starting with the old route over Kinder Scout and across the moor rather than the new route up Jacob's Ladder.

 To get to and from the walk, we drove to Glossop to stay the night in the Travelodge.
-In the morning, we dropped a car at the end of the walk a couple of miles away in Hadfield station car park, before driving another car to the start of the walk at Hathersage.
+In the morning, we dropped a car a couple of miles away in Hadfield station car park, before driving another car to the start of the walk at Hathersage.

 The drive to Hathersage from Hadfield was a marvellous way to start the first day, as it goes over the wilds of Snake Pass and down to Ladybower Reservoir.